Feature #4635

 I think the reason to do it before integrating with CUNY SSO is that this is something we can control, while CUNY SSO is still in development.
 Once that service is set up and available to us, we can and should use it, but I don't see this ticket as getting in the way of that -- on the contrary, doing this work now will better pave the path for integration once it is available.

-Updated by Chris Stein over 6 years ago
+Updated by Chris Stein about 7 years ago

 Thanks for the further clarification Matt.